UnityRPG/1-Character-Movement/README.md

 ### Work Breakdown Structure ###

 + As Indie developers we wear many hats
 + What are we building?
 + What is a Work Breakdown Structure
 + CHALLENGE.

 (Unique Video Reference: 10_CM_RPG)

+### Instructor Hangout 1.1

++ What we have covered so far
++ Answers to common questions
++ What's coming up in the next 10 lectures.

+(Unique Video Reference: 10b_CM_RPG)

 ### Organizing Project For Teamwork ###

 + Using GameObject > Clear Parent
 + Create separate Player and Enemy prefabs
 + Organise folders by game object type
 + CHALLENGE.

 (Unique Video Reference: 11_CM_RPG)

 ### Using Cursor Affordances ###

 + How to rename a C# script in Unity 5
 + Why we need affordances
 + Import cursor artwork
 + Start writing CursorAffordance.cs
 + CHALLENGE.

 (Unique Video Reference: 12_CM_RPG